Contents

 Bftv 9.0 / IMDb 7.7

-“A Man for All Seasons” is a historical drama set in the 16th century, centering around Thomas More’s moral and ethical convictions amidst political turmoil.
+“A Man for All Seasons” is a historical drama set in the 16th century, centring around Thomas More’s moral and ethical convictions amidst political turmoil.
 The story unfolds as he grapples with the complexities of loyalty and honour in the face of power struggles and personal dilemmas, showcasing the clash between principles and pragmatism.

 Top cast: Paul Scofield, Wendy Hiller, Leo McKern, Robert Shaw, Orson Welles, Susannah York, Nigel Davenport, John Hurt, Vanessa Redgrave.